jetstack/jsctl/docs/reference/jsctl_operator_installations_apply.md

 Applies an Installation manifest to the current cluster, configured via flags

 Note: If --auto-registry-credentials and --registry-credentials-path are unset, then the installation components will be deployed without an image pull secret.
-The images must be availble for the component pods to start.
+The images must be available for the component pods to start.

 ```
 jsctl operator installations apply [flags]